 Feel free to print out, review, and sign the Information and Informed Consent Form [below] and bring it with you to your first counseling session.

 PDF: Counseling Center Information and Informed Consent Form

 Faculty -- Don't Cancel That Class!

 There's no need to cancel your class if you have a conference, business trip, or other obligation.
-The SUNY Fredonia Counseling Center (SFCC), by way of the Don't Cancel That Class program, can cover your class by presenting any one of our outreach programs designed to promote social responsibility, meaningful interpersonal relationships, leadership development, appreciating diversity, collaboration, and civic engagement.
+The Counseling Center, by way of the Don't Cancel That Class program, can cover your class by presenting any one of our outreach programs designed to promote social responsibility, meaningful interpersonal relationships, leadership development, appreciating diversity, collaboration, and civic engagement.